Senior citizens above 75 years and children below 13 years of age are not allowed to

 1st July 2019 to 15th August 2019.

-Amarnath yatra for the year 2018 has been concluded.
-For any updates related to Shri Amarnath yatra bookings of 2019, please keep visiting Himalayan Heli Services and Shri Amarnath ji Shrine Board’s website.
+For any updates related to Shri Amarnath yatra bookings, please keep visiting Himalayan Heli Services and Shri Amarnath ji Shrine Board’s website.
+You can also follow us on Facebook and Instagram, so stay updated about our services.

 All passengers must present valid photo identification, Compulsory Health Certificate or yatra registration at check-in.